jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, rare

 This delicate silver chain has a brilliant-cut black gem pendant.
 While you wear it, poisons have no effect on you.
-You are immune to the [[poisoned]] condition and have immunity to poison damage.
+You are immune to the [[Poisoned]] condition and have immunity to poison damage.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PeriaptofWoundClosure)[Periapt of Wound Closure](https://www.dndbeyond.com/magic-items/4694-periapt-of-wound-closure)